mgifford/drupal-security/src/web-server.rst

 You can then set it to "On" whenever you are ready.
 A server restart is needed for changes to be effective.
-In that case the WAF will behave as a passive Web application intrusion detection system and you can chose to never set it to "On" if you wish to use it only for that purpose.
-In any cases, you'll want to monitor the log files for alerts in order to detect malicious attempts and potential false positives.
+In that case the WAF will behave as a passive Web application intrusion detection system and you can choose to never set it to "On" if you wish to use it only for that purpose.
+In any case, you'll want to monitor the log files for alerts in order to detect malicious attempts and potential false positives.

 WAF software needs maintenance as well and rules should be updated periodically.
-Tests for false positive should be made after each change of functionality within the Drupal site.
+Tests for false positives should be made after each change of functionality within the Drupal site.

-At last but not least, WAFs are a great solution for `virtual patching`_ and application flaw fixing, but they can be bypassed.
-It is discouraged to rely solely on that technology to keep up with security: fixing flaw and applying patch on the back-end applications should not be replaced with WAF utilization.
+WAFs are a great solution for `virtual patching`_ and application flaw fixing, but they can be bypassed.
+It is discouraged to rely solely on that technology to keep up with security: fixing flaws and applying patches on the back-end applications should not be replaced with WAF utilization.

 6) Managing the .htaccess file
 ------------------------------

-Mike Carper has suggested a clean way of cleanly incorporating the `.htaccess file within the Apache config`.
+Mike Carper has suggested a clean way of incorporating the `.htaccess file within the Apache config`.
 Using Apache includes to incorporate the .htaccess file provided by Drupal.org makes routine security upgrades much easier.
 When the .htaccess file changes, this will automatically be included by Apache.